PierreLiddle/monitorlizard/Lambda/UseCase1/README.md

 Find activities that haven’t been performed by a particular user, IP or accessKey in the last n minutes or for the first time {at least n times}

 **Example 1:**
-Find EC2 create events performed from a “new” IAM access key.
+Find EC2 create events performed from a “new” IAM user.
 Autoscale user creates EC2 instances all the time.
 A malicious user does it for the first time.

 **Example 2:**